Home

 Four examples of the adding machine survive.
 The largest models can add up to one million, in either decimals or pounds, shillings and pence.

 The device (materials used are silver and brass), presented a true pocket calculator, measuring only 4 by 3 inches and less than a quarter of an inch thick (122 x 71 x 8 mm).
-On the page 12 of the book Morland advertises that the instruments may be ordered from Humphrey Adamson, living at Jonas Moore’s house in the Tower (Sir Jonas Moore was an English mathematician, surveyor, ordnance officer, and patron of astronomy, who warmly recommended the machines of Morland).
-Humphrey Adamson was a very skilful English clock- and instrument-maker.
+On page 12 of the book Morland advertises that the instruments may be ordered from Humphrey Adamson, living at Jonas Moore’s house in the Tower (Sir Jonas Moore was an English mathematician, surveyor, ordnance officer, and patron of astronomy, who warmly recommended the machines of Morland).
+Humphrey Adamson was a very skillful English clock- and instrument-maker.

 The adding device of Morland